Justin Trudeau refers to conservative candidate as a “two-fer,” what did he mean?

 As evident by the fact that Andrew Scheer and Erin O'Toole were the previous candidates, the Conservative strategy ever since 2019 has been to run the candidate they think can be the most “anti-Trudeau” instead of running someone with ideas and a platform people want to vote for.
 Erin O'Toole represented some good ideas, and even when people disagreed with him, he was always kind and respectful.
 Erin O'Toole would behind the scenes put extremist members of his party in their place, and that's exactly the reason they ousted him.

 Due to the brand of Progressive Conservatism O'Toole offered, ousting him was a mistake that the party will probably deeply regret.
-If they ran O'Toole in 2025 Conservative victory for at least a minority government would be certain.
+If they kept O'Toole and ran him in 2025, Conservative victory for at least a minority government would be certain.
 However, Canada has seen the damage that the far-right US populism has caused to America.
 Canadians are not interested in Christian Nationalism, pro-forced birth legislation, or the privatization of healthcare.